 Drush is a command line shell and Unix scripting interface for Drupal.
-Drush core ships with lots of useful commands for interacting with code like modules/themes/profiles.
-Similarly, it runs update.php, executes SQL queries and DB migrations, and misc utilities like run cron or clear cache.
-Developers love the generate command, which jump starts your coding project by writing ready-to-customize PHP and YML files.
+Drush core ships with lots of useful commands and generators.
+Similarly, it runs update.php, executes SQL queries, runs content migrations, and misc utilities like cron or cache rebuild.
 Drush can be extended by 3rd party commandfiles.

 - API Documentation